NoFoolLikeOne/dssa-planner/README.md

 If you supply coordinates in the url, then it will also display a green marker to show how a proposed site would fit into the network at that location.

-The red circles at 2,500 light years radius.
-If an circles overlap then the carriers at that locatin would be less then 5000light yeats apart.
+The red circles are 2,500 light years radius.
+If an circles overlap then the carriers at that location would be less than 5,000 light years apart.

 # Examples: